Bloom Brothers Department Stores: History

 While the Waynesboro store remained at 23-25 West Main, its second location, from March 1903 until it closed in 1933 during the Great Depression, the Chambersburg store had four locations.
 Begun at 84 South Main as "The Old Reliable Conn and Bloom", it moved in 1903 across the street to the northeast corner of Queen and South Main (1903-1913).
 The store assumed its third location in the spring of 1913 on the three floors of the Reisher Building in the middle of the first block of South Main Street.
 Then in 1939, the store moved to its final location in the Keefer Building on the southeast corner of Queen and South Main, occupying three even larger floors.
 But with World War II claiming virtually all consumer goods and the family's youngest generation serving in the armed forces overseas, the Chambersburg store was forced to close its doors on March 1, 1944, to front-page headlines in the Chambersburg Public Opinion and the surprise of the entire extended community.

 The Bloom Building, an office building at 17 West Main in Waynesboro carved out of the National Hotel/Hotel Werner when the First National Bank of Waynesboro (now a part of M&T Bank) built its granite headquarters, survived intact until the bank repurchased it in December 1972 for its annex.
 On June 28, 1973, a fire consumed the former Bloom Brothers store, occupied since 1933 by Sherman's Shoe Store, hastening the building's demolition by the bank.

 Isaac H. Bloom, childless and gifted with seemingly boundless energy, divided his time from 1912 until 1926 between the stores and a newly founded national bank.
-He served as both chief buyer for the Bloom department stores and as second vice-president and senior lending officer of the Waynesboro Trust Company, cattycorner to the store on Town Square.
+He served as both chief buyer for the Bloom department stores and as second vice-president and senior lending officer of the Waynesboro Trust Company, catty-corner to the store on Town Square.
 He also acquired a Maryland real estate salesman's license and investment banker's credentials.
 When Waynesboro Trust merged with the First National in 1926, Bloom left the bank and moved permanently to Baltimore, where his wife Hannah Jaffe Bloom (1885-1956) had lived alone except on weekends since 1905.
 Still buying for Bloom Brothers, Isaac now founded the Bloom Building and Loan Association, a commercial lending institution located during its first four years (1925–29) on the sixth floor of downtown Baltimore's fashionable Equitable Life Building, which still stands today.
 In 1929, the bank moved permanently to a storefront on downtown's North Avenue Baltimore and remained there until Isaac Bloom's death in June 1955, meeting once a week on Thursday evenings to review loan applications.
 Coincidentally, the area remains a hub of storefront lending companies to this day.